 What is AdEx?

-The AdEx protocol facilitates trading of advertising space/time, as well as the subsequent verification and proof that it actually occurred.
+The underlying technology is called the AdEx protocol, which facilitates trading of advertising space/time, as well as the subsequent verification and proof that it actually occurred.
 Essentially, it covers all interactions between publishers, advertisers and end users.
-The protocol combines traditional peer-to-peer technology, cryptography and blockchain.
+The protocol combines traditional peer-to-peer technology, cryptography and blockchain-based payment channels.

 What can I use AdEx for?